Cloudzero/cloudzero-charts/charts/cloudzero-agent/docs/monitoring-infrastructure.md

 The chart provides two categories of monitoring integration:

-1. **Prometheus `prometheus.io/*` annotations** on all Services (always enabled).
+1. **Prometheus `prometheus.io/*` annotations** on all Services (enabled by default, controlled by `components.monitoring.scrapeAnnotations`).
 These allow standard Prometheus installations using `kubernetes_sd_configs` to auto-discover and scrape CloudZero Agent metrics without any CRDs.

 2. **Prometheus Operator CRDs** (opt-in via `components.monitoring.enabled`).
    When enabled, the chart creates `ServiceMonitor` and `PrometheusRule` resources that the Prometheus Operator automatically picks up.

+When both are active simultaneously, Prometheus deployments that honor both annotation-based discovery and ServiceMonitors may scrape each target twice.
+Set `components.monitoring.scrapeAnnotations: false` to disable the annotations when using ServiceMonitors.

 These resources are designed to be useful regardless of the customer's monitoring stack.
 The `ServiceMonitor` and `PrometheusRule` CRDs are the